In this Article:

 Speaking of shooting, here are a couple of targets I recorded.
 Nothing very special here, but at least we know that both loads are at least in the ballpark in terms of printing close to point of aim.
 I shot these at 10 yards from a rest, center hold.

-Don’t try to use the speedloader you bought for your J-frame or model 85 with the 856 – that extra hole messes things up where that’s concerned!
-This is obvious, but it just made a fun photo…
+Don’t try to use the speedloader you bought for your J-frame or model 85 with the 856/ That extra hole messes things up where that’s concerned.
+This is obvious, but it just made a fun photo.

 Note the green tag on the trigger guard — this gun had been displayed at SHOT Show 2020.

-The gun is very well balanced and sits tightly in your hand.
+The gun is very well-balanced and sits tightly in your hand.
 The grips are, in a word, excellent.
-VZ makes some great grips and these are no exception.
-I like the gun’s two-tone aspect — the black front sight, hammer, trigger and cylinder really stand out against the stainless frame and barrel.
+VZ makes some great grips, and these are no exception.
+I like the gun’s two-tone aspect — the black front sight, hammer, trigger, and cylinder stand out against the stainless frame and barrel.

-Carrying The Defender
+Carrying the Taurus 856 Defender

 Some have no trouble carrying a 4-inch or longer barreled semi-auto but balk at a 3 or 4 inch revolver.
-What needs to be remembered is that the barrel, usually, is not the part of the gun that dictates whether you carry it or not – the grip is the part that will print if it is too large.
+What you need to remember is that the barrel, usually, is not the part of the gun that dictates whether you carry it or not.
+Instead, the grip is the part that will print if it is too large.

 Add in the bright front sight and the extra inch of sight radius and we have a winner.
 Rated for +P ammo, the Defender could nip on the heels of a similar barrel length .357 Magnum snubby.

 Taurus cut its teeth by making revolvers — their first one was made in 1941 — and they seem to have it figured out.
 Couple that with the new direction in which the company has pledged to go (I received a lengthy email from their CEO, as did many of you I’m sure) in regards to customer service and increased availability of parts on their web site and you hopefully have a recipe for success.

-As always, leave a comment below if you like and be safe!
+As always, leave a comment below if you like and be safe.